 We’re all crazy.
 Some people are just better at hiding it.
 I wish we wouldn’t.

 It’s here again.
 The fatigue unlike any other, both dreaded and familiar, worse than the summer I had glandular fever.
-Unlike the flu, however, I don’t get to take leave.
-I sloth on the couch and watch Dr. Phil.
-I function on muscle memory.
+Time to function on muscle memory.
 I get ready for work, jumbling together an outfit from the ‘already-worn pile’.
 I apply makeup, smearing my war-paint haphazardly.
 I dream of ways to die that aren’t messy, painful or ineffective.
 I research suicidal chemical cocktails.
 I hope I won’t be wearing something from the ‘already worn pile’ in my casket.
 Life goes on – not that I want it to.

 I’ve had depression since the age of 14.
 I can recall hundreds of events that have ‘triggered’ negative self-belief for me, but I feel it would be trivial to define my diagnosis down to a root cause.
 Regardless of how charmed my life has been, ‘inevitable failure’ has remained a constant core conviction.
 It is deep within me.
 Maybe it arose initially from bullying, but genetics has undeniably played a role.
 Evidently, this is not a teenage phase.